Most popular pages

 First make the Firefox menu bar visible:

-Firefox panel - right-click on the right of the green plus sign - tick:
+Firefox panel - right-click a little on the right of the plus sign - tick:

 Menu Bar

-In the menu bar (first make it visible as described in item 1 on this page): View - Zoom - tick: Zoom Text Only.
+In the menu bar: View - Zoom - tick: Zoom Text Only.

 Note: Even if you see no tick box, you can place that tick nevertheless!